rickcedwhat/polyglot-wordle/README.md

 Formula: -250 points per unsolved word.

 Example: Finishing the game with one unsolved word deducts 250 points from your final score.

+Finish Game Bonus
+You earn a bonus for solving all three words.

+Formula: 25 x (11 - Guesses Taken)

+Example: Finishing the game in 7 guesses earns 25 x (11 - 7) = 100 points.